Ballaké Sissoko: Biography

 Ballaké's father, Djelimady Sissoko, was a notable musician from the Gambia in his own right who moved to Mali and was funded by the government to be part of the national orchestra.
 Sissoko started playing music at a young age, as most born into the jeli or griot caste do.
 In 1981, when he was 13, Sissoko's father died, and he took his father's place within the Ensemble Instrumental National du Mali.
 He also performed with several prominent female singers before coming to fame through his duet with Toumani Diabaté in 1999.
-In 2000, he formed the trio Mande Tabolo with an n'goni player and a balafon player.
+In 2000, he formed the trio Mande Tabolo with a ngoni player and a balafon player.

 His 2005 album, Tomora, features Toumani Diabaté on kora, singers Alboulkadri Barry and Rokia Traoré and Fanga Diawara, violin soloist of the Mali National Instrumental Ensemble.

 His record Chamber Music released in October 2009 was the result of a collaboration with Vincent Ségal, a classical cellist known for his work with Bumcello, and was released by French label No Format! and the U.S. label Six Degrees Records.

 He released a solo album, At Peace, in 2013.
 Cellist Vincent Ségal produced the album and plays on several tracks.

 In 2023, Sissoko premiered a Concerto for Kora by the Lebanese composer Zad Moultaka at the Radio France concert hall in Paris.

-As of 2024, since 2022 Sissoko has been collaborating in duo concerts with South African guitarist Derek Gripper, who has transcribed kora music to play on his own classical guitar, with an album to be released circa April 2024.
+Since 2022, Sissoko has collaborated in duo concerts with South African guitarist Derek Gripper, who has transcribed kora music for performance on the classical guitar.
+In 2024, the duo released the album Ballaké Sissoko & Derek Gripper on Matsuli Music.

 The broken kora affair

 On returning from a 2020 US tour, Sissoko checked in his €5000 custom-made kora at the airport in New York for the flight back to Paris.
 On his arrival he discovered that the instrument had been dismantled by U.S. Customs and Border Protection agency.
-According to Sissoko's manager, Corinne Serres: "Even if all the components that had been dismantled remained intact, it would take weeks for a kora of this calibre to return to its former state of resonance.".
+According to Sissoko's manager, Corinne Serres: "Even if all the components that had been dismantled remained intact, it would take weeks for a kora of this calibre to return to its former state of resonance."
 The customs agency, however, denied opening the kora case, which should not have triggered an alarm in the security scanners.

 Sissoko's 2021 album Djourou, also released by No Format, takes its name from these events.